 I have given my suggestions for alternatives and have spoken about the highs and lows and getting started.
 My one year “no poo” anniversary seems like a good chance to answer some of the questions I am often asked…

-What do you do instead?
+What do you do instead of using shampoo?
 Once a week I give my head a good soaking in water, really rubbing my scalp, massaging my natural oils throughout my hair.
 Once a fortnight I use a natural wash either from an egg or bicarbonate of soda or soapnuts.
 (Follow this link for how to use them.)
 I use a tiny bit of coconut oil as a detangler (and for everything else on my body too, from moisturiser to deoderant!)
 And once every six weeks I do my whole head in organic Henna, to both dye my original mousey blonde and as a kind of deep cleanse.
 So at least once a week it gets something, be it water, a hippy like natural wash or some Henna.

-How long does it take to get greasy now?
+How long does No Poo hair take to get greasy now?
 It takes one week to get to the stage it used to get to after 2 days.
 However, this is still, after one year, increasing.
 I suspect when I am 50 my tresses will never know grease again.

 Do you use conditioner?
 No. Every 2 weeks I rub a teaspoon of coconut oil (er, yeah, I buy it in bulk!) through the ends, this keeps it nourished.
 When it is knotty I use a small amount of Apple Cider Vinegar, watered down 1/5, and brush it through in the shower.
 But some people, particularly those with curly hair use ONLY conditioner, which is interesting…